ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     .. retval:: PSA_ERROR_BAD_STATE
         The library requires initializing by a call to `psa_crypto_init()`.

     For hash-and-sign signature algorithms, the ``hash`` input to this function is the hash of the message to verify.
     The algorithm used to calculate this hash is encoded in the signature algorithm.
     For such algorithms, ``hash_length`` must equal the length of the hash output: :code:`hash_length == PSA_HASH_LENGTH(PSA_ALG_GET_HASH(alg))`.

     Specialized signature algorithms can apply a padding or encoding to the hash.
     In such cases, the encoded hash must be passed to this function.
 For example, see `PSA_ALG_RSA_PKCS1V15_SIGN_RAW`.

+    If the algorithm has a context parameter, a zero-length context is used.
+    To provide a context value, use `psa_verify_hash_with_context()` instead.

 .. function:: psa_verify_hash_with_context

     .. summary::
         Verify the signature of a hash or short message using a public key and a supplied context.

+        .. versionadded:: 1.4

     .. param:: psa_key_id_t key
         Identifier of the key to use for the operation.
 It must be a public key or an asymmetric key pair.
 The key must permit the usage `PSA_KEY_USAGE_VERIFY_HASH`.